 If you like your dessert “extra,” you’ve come to the right place.
 Choose from a dozen year-round and seasonal flavors, including classic cherry and blueberry as well as the caramel-yChocolate Cowgirl variety.
 Many flavors can be ordered in vegan and gluten-free options, including this jumbo (11 inches instead of the usual nine) juicy apple pie.

 Locations in Brentwood and on West Third St.; winstonpies.com

 Chocolate Chess Pie at Gus's World Famous Fried Chicken

-There's nothing more Southern than the dense and delicious taste of chess pie, that simple confection of eggs, flour, butter and sugar.
-Make a meal of, say, a juicy leg and breast of Gus's spicy Memphis-style bird, then follow up with a slice of chess pie (and get ready to be blissed out for hours).
+Nothing’s more Southern than the dense and delicious taste of chess pie, that simple confection of eggs, flour, butter and sugar.
+Make a meal of, say, a juicy leg and breast of Gus’s spicy Memphis-style bird, then follow it up with a slice of chess pie (and get ready to be blissed out for hours).

 Salted Caramel at Atticus Creamery + Pies

 Not a fruit-filling kind of lady?
 We feel you.
 So do the folks at Atticus, where a mini pie shell gets a bottom layer of chocolate ganache, then a caramel mousse filling, then a tower of light cream topped with caramelized popcorn.